asafe294/calculator/README.md

 # calculator
 to dos:
-1- implement square root operation and percentage buttons 2- make possible for the user make operations with multiple numbers 3- add more functionalities in the future
+1- make possible for the user make operations with multiple numbers 2- add more functionalities in the future